 The name Vox has appeared on a numerous guitars made by different companies, primarily JMI in the UK, and Crucianelli, Eko, and EME (for the American market) in Italy, but also some late sixties/early 1970s Japanese guitars.
-Vox catalogues of the 1960s were produced by JMI (Jennings Musical Industries) in the UK and later Vox Sound Limited, whilst American publicity was produced by the Thomas Organ company.
-These catalogues represent different periods of Vox's history, and advertising in different geographical regions; once production started at the EME factory, Vox guitars sold in Britain where not the same Vox guitars being sold in the US.
+1960s Vox guitar catalogs, brochures and other printed publicity were produced by JMI (Jennings Musical Industries) in the UK (and, briefly, Vox Sound Limited), whilst American publicity was produced by the Thomas Organ company.
+These catalogs represent different periods of Vox's history, and advertising in different geographical regions; once production started at the EME factory, Vox guitars sold in Britain where not the same Vox guitars being sold in the US.

 The 1962 Vox Choice of the Stars catalogue, probably produced towards the end of 1962, contained a number of guitars not seen in other Vox publicity material.
 Early versions of the Ace, Super Ace, Stroller and Shadow, that bear little resemblance to better known later versions, and short-lived models such as the Escort and Soloist.
 Perhaps the most interesting guitars though, are the very early versions of the Phantom, the Phantom I and II (with additional tone switches).